Doometnick/AutoGitRepo/README.md

 ![Screenshot](https://github.com/Doometnick/AutoGitRepo/blob/master/img/gitproject.PNG)

-_The code has only been designed for and tested on Windows._
+_The code has only been intended for and tested on Windows._